-18.3 Fuel tank floor test:
+18.3 Survival cell floor test:

-A pad of 200mm diameter must be placed in the centre of area of the fuel tank floor and a vertical upwards load of 12.5kN applied.
+A pad of 200mm diameter must be placed on the survival cell floor, in a position determined by the FIA technical delegate, and a vertical upwards load of 12.5kN applied.

 Under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.